 Purchase – INA MK7 Golf R Water Pump Kit

-The water pump on this car being driven by the timing belt means that these should be replaced together.
-The water pump replacement is a significant amount of work, and requires removal of your timing belt.
-For this reason, we highly recommend replacing the full timing belt kit with water pump, while replacing a water pump to avoid significant future labor at the 80k-100k mile timing belt replacement interval.
+Because the water pump on this car is driven by the timing belt, they should be replaced together.
+Water pump replacement is a significant amount of work and requires removal of the timing belt.
+For this reason, we highly recommend replacing the full timing belt kit with the water pump when replacing the water pump, to avoid significant future labor at the 80k–100k mile timing belt replacement interval.

 Common MK6 Golf R water pump symptoms: